Background of the HACKATHON

 - The winners will be required to attend the prize-giving ceremony at the ELIDZ.

-The theme/challenge will be disclosed a week before hackathon.
+The theme/challenge will be disclosed three days before the hackathon.

 There will be six physical hacking stations connected virtually across the Eastern Cape, these stations are as follows: